marcules/karma-remap-istanbul/README.md

   reporters: ['progress', 'karma-remap-istanbul'],
   remapIstanbulReporter: {
     src: 'path/to/generated/coverage/report.json',
-    config: {
     reports: {
       lcovonly: 'path/to/output/coverage/lcov.info',
       html: 'path/to/output/html/report'
     }
   }
 }
-}
 ```

 You may want to install `karma-coverage` and register it as a reporter before `karma-remap-istanbul` for this reporter to be sensible.
 The src can be either a string to a json file or array to multiple json files, which will be processed in one report.
-This, and the possible configuration options can be found in the [remap-istanbul](https://github.com/SitePen/remap-istanbul) project README.
+This, and the possible reporter options can be found in the [remap-istanbul](https://github.com/SitePen/remap-istanbul) project README.